Vespasian and the Roman Conquest of Britain in 43 AD

 Sixth, use of the River Thames would offer a much simpler and safer method of resupply to an advancing army than a land-based operation.

-Seventh, the latest of the gold coins found at Bredgar (described on page 9) is dated AD 42.
+Seventh, the latest of the gold coins found at Bredgar (described above) is dated AD 42.

 Eighth, II Legion was present at the major battle of the campaign, widely assumed to be the crossing of the River Medway.
 II Legion is most unlikely to have landed at Bosham and then fought its way to the Medway using a very circuitous route so as to be on the east bank for the battle.
 (It has also been claimed that the major battle was over the River Arun at Pulborough, Sussex but this doesn’t conform to the description left to us by Dio.
 The only defensive feature there was a river that was shallow, slow moving and only 60 feet wide.
 This would provide minimal difficulty for an opposed river crossing by the Roman infantry.
 A large British force is most unlikely to have attempted to defend such a poor position.)